BOB450/OpenHue/README.md

 # Philips-Hue-Desktop-Gui

-A cross platform application to control your Philips hue lights Open source mit license.
+A cross platform application to control your Philips hue lights Open source gpl 3.0 license.
 Currently in super early version but will be providing binary's for linux and windows soon.

 ## How to Build (on linux)